 Ahhh, married life.
 It’s so easy to look at your marriage and wonder if you’re on the right track, isn’t it?
-What is a healthy marriage, anyway?
+What is a healthy marriage and what does a healthy marriage look like, anyway?
 If you’re wondering if your relationship is normal, this is where you should start.

 You probably have varying emotions as your relationship experiences changes, challenges, and excitement.
 And on the downhill of one of these phases, you may catch yourself wondering if what you’re experiencing is normal.

 Here, I want to tackle what a healthy marriage looks like.

 But, I want to first set your mind at ease!

 It is totally normal to experience ups and downs in any relationship.
 It’s not the current issue at hand, rather what you’re doing through all those phases that measure the health of your marriage.